 You can have one caption that stays up the entire video OR have short phrases fade in and out.

 Starting to Build Reels

 Let's talk about the basics of building a reel.
 Once you have a library of images, videos, and sounds, it's time to start creating.
 In the Instagram app, click the + (plus sign) and then click Reel.

 To add images from your gallery, click on the gallery.
 Once you add a clip in, you can shorten the clip if you need to.
 You can add as many items as you want.
 Be careful not to have too long of videos.
 If you're choosing to have just one video, it should be a very interesting or aesthetic video.

-Add an audio by clicking the music icon.
-You can shorten the reel or lengthen in on the "30" with a circle around it icon.
-From here, you'll be given a multitude of options including to add a caption or captions on the video.
+Add audio by clicking the music icon.
+You can shorten the reel or lengthen it on the "30" with a circle around its icon.
+From here, you'll be given a multitude of options including adding a caption or captions to the video.
 Then, add filters or not.